prebid/Prebid.js/modules/pulsepointBidAdapter.md

 # Description

 Connects to PulsePoint demand source to fetch bids.
-Banner, Outstream and Native formats are supported.
+Banner, Video and Native formats are supported.
 Please use ```pulsepoint``` as the bidder code.
 ```pulseLite``` and ```pulsepointLite``` aliases also supported as well.